Wild boar ragu or ragu al cinghiale is my take on an Italian meat sauce using minced boar in a red wine sauce that is perfect pasta fodder.

 - Parsley for serving

 - Dice the garlic and onion as finely as you can.

 - Peel the shallot and dice it as finely as you can.

 - Roughly chop the anchovy fillets.

-- Mix together adding 1-2 tbsp of the cooking liquid and serve.
+- Mix together adding as much of the pasta cooking liquid as required to coat the pasta.

 Calorific details are provided by a third-party application and are to be used as indicative figures only.